xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 -->
 to access specific ressources, vpns expose an entire network which cannot be relevant for security reasons

-ssh tunneling encapsulate layer 3-7 network traffic between 2 hosts over ssh
+ssh tunneling encapsulate a layer 3-7 traffic between 2 hosts over ssh

-ssh encryption is added to the communication - *so that if a unsecured is used by the application, it is encrypted*
+ssh encryption is added to the communication - *so that if an unsecured communication is used by the application, it is encrypted*

 it can also be use to bypass firewall restrictions by fowarding ports

 uncontrolled or unmonitored tunnels can be used as backdoors, for data exfiltration, bouncing attacks & more
 ### local fowarding
 <!-- https://www.youtube.com/watch?v=x1yQF1789cE -->
-forward a port from the ssh client to the ssh server (launched from the ssh client)
+forward a port from a ssh client to a ssh server (launched from the ssh client)

 extremely usefull to access a remote service denyied by a firewall, it needs the remote host to be accessible with ssh